GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 ## Defending Against Adversarial Attacks
+Two main methods have shown the most promising results in defending against adversarial attacks; defensive distilation and adversarial training.

+Geoffrey Hinton et. al proposed a few years ago knowledge distilation as a variation of the original softmax where the logits of a network are divided by a variable, T, called temperature.
+The result of this is that for temperature values larger than 1 the softmax output tend to be less hard and as T approaches infinity the softmax outputs approach the uniform distribution.

-Since the discovery of adversarial examples many algorithms have been proposed but it wasn't until Madry et al. proposed a variation of Gradient Descent called Projected Gradient Descent (PGD) .
-In their paper, called "Towards Deep Learning Models Resistant to Adversarial Attacks", they provided a mathematical proof showing that PGD can detect all the extrema that can be found than any first order method.
-It is derived from their discovery that PGD can create the most powerful adversarial examples and thus a system trained on a dataset augmented with such adversarial examples can successfully block most of the adversarial attacks.
+Adversarial training is nothing more than simply augmenting a training set with adversarial examples of it, but has proven to be the most powerful defense in adversarial attack so far.
+The most groundbreaking discovery in adversarial training came from Madry et al. who proposed a variation of Gradient Descent called Projected Gradient Descent (PGD) to create adversarial examples.
+In their paper, called "Towards Deep Learning Models Resistant to Adversarial Attacks", they showed that PGD can detect all the extrema that can be found by any first order method as long as the gradient is taken only with respect to the input.
+Since, due to computational limatations, all the optimazitions in modern Deep Learning use exclusively first order methods, it is derived that a system trained on a dataset augmented with adversarial examples created by PGD can successfully block almost every attack.
+The most serious constrain of this approach is the greedy nature of PGD which makes almost unfeasible to use in datasets larger than MNIST and CIFAR-10.